6.1 Online Integration and Management in the Elementary Classroom

 Content Area: 5th Grade Language Arts and Science

-Learning Objective: Students will be able to identify cause and effect text structures in a narrative nonfiction to create their own narrative nonfiction of an ocean organism interacting with the living and nonliving parts of its ecosystem.
+Learning Objective: Students will be able to identify cause and effect text structures in narrative nonfiction to create their own narrative nonfiction of an ocean organism interacting with the living and nonliving parts of its ecosystem.

 Class structure: Whole group reading with station rotation.